 It is obviously better to receive a warning than a ticket, but how do speeding warnings impact your auto insurance rates?
-They probably won’t, but potentially could.
+They probably won’t, but they do have the potential to affect what you pay.
 This article will examine this question in further detail and offer some tips for reducing insurance rates.

 One of the easiest ways to find the lowest car insurance rates is by comparing providers.
-We’ve reviewed the best car insurance companies and offer a convenient-to-use quote comparison tool.
-Try it below or call (855) 518-0148 for free auto insurance quotes.
+Our team has reviewed the best car insurance companies and offers a convenient-to-use quote comparison tool.
+Try it below or call (844) 246-8209 for free auto insurance quotes.

 - How Speeding Warnings Impact Insurance Rates